Package insert / product label

 In vitrotests have demonstrated that neomycin is bactericidal and acts by inhibiting the synthesis of protein in susceptible bacterial cells.
 It is effective primarily against gram-negative bacilli but does have some activity against gram-positive organisms.
 Neomycin is active in vitroagainst Escherichia coliand the Klebsiella- Enterobactergroup.
 Neomycin is not active against anaerobic bowel flora.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Neomycin Sulfate tablets and other antibacterial drugs, Neomycin Sulfate tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Neomycin Sulfate Tablets USP and other antibacterial drugs, Neomycin Sulfate Tablets USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.